-Richard Catalano Jr. is the Bartley Dobb Professor for the Study and Prevention of Violence at the School of Social Work, University of Washington and the co-founder of the Social Development Research Group.
+Richard Catalano, Jr., Ph.D. is a Professor in the School of Social Work, University of Washington and the co-founder of the Social Development Research Group.
 He received his bachelor’s degree in sociology from the University of Wisconsin, and his masters and PhD in sociology from the University of Washington.
 He is past-president of the Society for Prevention Research, and a steering committee member of the Coalition for the Promotion of Behavioral Health.
 For over 35 years, he has led research and program development to promote positive youth development and prevent problem behaviors.
 His work has focused on discovering risk and protective factors for behavioral health problems, designing and evaluating programs to address these factors, and using this knowledge to understand and improve prevention service systems in states and communities.